jszymon/uplift_sklearn_data/README.md

 # uplift_sklearn_data
-Datasets for the uplift_sklearn package
+Datasets for the uplift_sklearn package.